tinkererway/Bow-Tie-PCB-Badge-/README.md

 A wearable Bow Tie PCB badge for your next Special occasion.

-This project is Certified with [OSHWA](https://certification.oshwa.org/in000008.html) -OSHWA UID IN000008
+This project is Certified with [OSHWA](https://certification.oshwa.org/in000008.html) (OSHWA UID IN000008)

 ![image](https://user-images.githubusercontent.com/26376366/72660619-39a3de00-39f6-11ea-803a-84544a7dc61f.png)